 The corruption criminal law is a part of the economic criminal law, which is of great importance in practice.
 In recent decades, the focus of national and international investigative authorities has been on corruption-related criminal matters.
 The fight against corruption is currently an important political objective, for which the legal situation has undergone several changes.
 Existing criminal regulations about skimming off excess profits have been tightened up and new ones have been introduced, making corruption criminal law a significant risk area for both companies and individuals.
-In Frankfurt am Main, a special Department for economic crime was established at the Public Prosecutor’s Office to investigate violations in this field.
+In many counties of Germany special Departments for economic crime were established at the Public Prosecutor’s Offices to investigate violations in this field.

 Frequently occurring offences in corruption criminal law are:

 agreements restricting the competition according to Section 298 StGB,